01 Apr Dyson Pure Cool TP04 Review

 Dyson Pure Cool TP04 Air Purifier: Final Thoughts

 The Dyson Pure Cool TP04 is a great purifier.
-It does make my son’s bedroom a much happier, healthier place.
+It does make my son’s bedroom a happier, healthier place.
 But I’m not saying it should be everyone’s choice.
 I’m only saying I have no regrets.
 If I were to buy a brand new air purifier today, it’d still want a Dyson.
 The TP04 works, and it really helps with allergies and asthma.

-But I’d say the price feels steep.
+However, the price feels steep.
 Sure, the device delivers real benefits to users.
-However, if I had to save money for months or even borrow to buy this purifier-fan, I’d probably consider a cheaper alternative.
+However, if I had to save money for months or even borrow to buy this fan, I’d probably consider a cheaper alternative.
 But if money isn’t an issue for you, the Dyson TP04 would doubtless be a great option.
-I’d sure love to see a much lower price for this device.
+Still, I’d love to see a much lower price.

 Overall, I’d say the Dyson TP04 is a great product that deserves a chance from quality-conscious consumers.
 That’s why I’ve given this air purifier a rating of 4/5 : (4 / 5)

 Interested in this air purifier?
-Simply go to Amazon right now and buy the Dyson Pure Cool, TP04 – HEPA Air Purifier and Tower Fan, White/Silver
+Go to Amazon now and buy the Dyson Pure Cool, TP04 – HEPA Air Purifier and Tower Fan, White/Silver

 Affiliate Links Disclosure